Hovering-Ace/sentimentanalysis/README.md

 ---

-# 📊 Sentiment Analyzer Case Study
+# 📊 Sentiment Analyzer WebApp

 A **Machine Learning** and **Natural Language Processing (NLP)** project for sentiment analysis of movie reviews.
-This case study demonstrates building, training, and deploying sentiment analysis models using the **IMDB Movie Review Dataset (50K reviews)**.
+This Project demonstrates building, training, and deploying sentiment analysis models using the **IMDB Movie Review Dataset (50K reviews)**.

 ---